Julia Channel: Career

 After posing for magazines such as Playboy and Penthouse in the early 1990s, Channel debuted in the adult industry in 1992 and retired in 1996; during this time, she starred in about 120 productions.
 In 1998, she won a Hot d'Or d'Honneur Award.

 She also starred in a number of mainstream films, such as Les truffes alongside Jean Reno, Frères (1994), Coup de vice (1996) together with Samy Naceri, and Recto/Verso (1999).
 In addition, she starred in a series of erotic TV-movies produced and broadcast by M6 Television, and, in 2001, she hosted the TV-program Le journal du hard on Canal+.

 Channel appeared in a number of hip hop music videos, including Method Man's "Judgement Day".
 She also hosted a music program, Hip Hop Channel, which was broadcast by the channel MCM.
 In 2010, she started her own musical career, releasing her first single "All I want" from her debut album Colours.
 In her 2012 music video for the song "Forever in a Day", she had as a guest star the soccer player Didier Drogba.

 In 2008, Channel published an autobiography entitled L'enfer vu du ciel (The hell seen from the sky).

 In 2010, she created a dating service website for singles called Mecacroquer.

 Personal life

-Channel was born to a Malian father and a French mother of Italian origin.